emadgit/emaddehnavi/README.md

 # emaddehnavi
-My repository to showcase demos and examples specially for my new [https://www.youtube.com/@DehnaviEmad](Youtube channel)
+My repository to showcase demos and examples specially for my new [Youtube channel](https://www.youtube.com/@DehnaviEmad)